+Compliance risk

+Risk Actions taken by management

 There is a risk that NGED may not be fully compliant with all regulatory licence or statutory obligations due, in particular, to this being the first year of new requirements as part of RIIO ED2.
-Depending on the non-compliance there could be adverse impacts on customers and/or other stakeholders, with potential for a significant fine and reputational damage.

-To manage this risk, we have:

-- · A dedicated regulatory compliance team in place, as well as both internal and external audits of priority compliance areas; - A programme of work in training to further strengthen our controls testing processes during FY25 as well as hiring additional resource to support with compliance advice and monitoring; - · Horizon scanning and regular dialogue with National Grid (our parent company) on regulatory and compliance developments which may affect NGED; - Regular monitoring of compliance performance.
+Depending on the non-compliance there could be adverse impacts on customers and/or other stakeholders, with potential for a significant fine and reputational damage. • H Strategy link: Deliver for our customers efficiently To manage this risk, we have: A dedicated regulatory compliance team in place, as yell as both internal and external audits of priority ompliance areas; A programme of work in training to further strengthen ur controls testing processes during FY25 as well as iring additional resource to support with compliance dvice and monitoring; Horizon scanning and regular dialogue with National Grid (our parent company) on regulatory and ompliance developments which may affect NGED; Regular monitoring of compliance performance.